Mission, Goals, and Outcomes of the Carroll College Department of Nursing

 - Uphold the standards of nursing practice as defined by the Montana Nurse Practice Act and the ANA Code of Ethics.

-- Demonstrate Baccalaureate holistic generalist nursing practice across the lifespan.
+- Demonstrate Baccalaureate holistic generalist nursing practice across the lifespan, providing inclusive and equitable care.

 Nursing Program and Courses